baconpaul/six-sines/doc/design.md

 + stereo phase and rm input
 + Stereo out
+- power
 - Keytrack
   - if on: ratio
   - if off: absolute frequency
 - Waveshape (quadrant picker)
 - feedback
-- pan
 - will need gated somewhere
-- lfo
-  - to pan, to frequency
+- lfo with power and depth to frequency
-- dahdsr
-  - to pan, to frequency
+- dahdsr with power and depth to frequency

-FM Matrix
+FM Matrix Node
++ Has a reference to an input and output
++ float depth
+- pan (for application)
+- RM or FM
+- DAHDSR to scale float depth
+- LFO to scale float depth
+- (its a product if both are on)

+Evaluator

+Mixer

 Final output lanczos downsampler (and gSR to 120khz or some such)